bholt7/readMegenerator/README.md

   * [contact](#Contact)

   ## Installation
-   This app does not inquirer and jest
+    inquirer and jest

   ## Usage
-  This app can be used to This can be used to create a roster for a cooperate environment
+  This can be used to create a roster for a cooperate environment